Alexdenova/playground/README.md

 ## Playground ML
 Here is the playground for python, machine learning, deep learning, and what you are interested in.

-Welcome your pull requests.

-We would like you to write your enviroment or docker-hub link on your codes/products.

 #### Playground ML for Docker

 Getting start with Docker